AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 Introductory Concepts
 =======================
-Before diving in to the rest of the fluids review document, there are a few important concepts which will be the foundation for building your understanding of fluid mechanics.
-One must walk before they can run, and similarly, the basics of fluid mechanics must be understood before moving on to the more fun sections of this document.
+Before diving in to the rest of this document, there are a few important concepts to focus on which will be the foundation for building your understanding of fluid mechanics.
+One must walk before they can run, and similarly, the basics of fluid mechanics must be understood before moving on to the more fun (and exciting!) sections of this document.

 .. _continuity_equation: